bouzouidja/MobilityDB-AWS/README.md

 Both approachs need to build the mobilitydb-aws image.

 ### Build Citus on top of MobilityDB
 This image deploy Citus on top of MobilityDB.
 The Dockerfile contain both Citus and MobilityDB gist that work adequately.
 This gist need to be executed in all your cluster nodes if you follow the deployment using Citus cluster.
-Run it in the EKS cluster using kubectl command from your host machine if you follow the deployment on AWS EKS cluster.
+Run it in the EKS cluster using kubectl command from your host machine if you follow the deployment in AWS EKS cluster.
 ```bash
 git clone https://github.com/bouzouidja/mobilitydb-aws.git
 cd mobilitydb-aws